How To: Choose a New Boiler

 Feel that chill in the air?
 Winter is coming.
 Now is the time to assess your heating system and replace any aging or malfunctioning components.
 The first thing to look at is your boiler—the most common heating source in any water- or steam-based system.
 Boilers use natural gas, oil, electricity, propane, or wood to create hot water or steam that heats your home through radiators, baseboard convectors, radiant floors, or fan-forced coils.

-There are several different types of boilers available, including high-efficiency units designed to help homeowners rein in high heating costs.
-If your heating system is more than 10 years old, you may be able to achieve substantial savings by switching to a newer model.
+There are several different types of boiler technologies in the market today, including high-efficiency units designed to help homeowners rein in high heating costs.
+HeatingWise provides an in-depth explanation of the pros and cons of different types of boilers available.
+Be advised that if your heating system is more than 10 years old, you may be able to achieve substantial savings by upgrading to a newer model.

 “While the old adage ‘if it ain’t broke, don’t fix it’ certainly still applies, older boilers were often grossly oversized for the heating load of the house,” explains Daniel O’Brian, technical expert at online retailer SupplyHouse.com.
 “This leads to a dramatic drop in efficiency and an increase in heating bills and maintenance visits.
 A heat loss calculation can determine whether your current boiler is properly sized for your home.
 It’s a good first step in deciding whether or not to replace it.”